Sell from home · For home bakers & cooks

 Seasonal jams & preserves

-Strawberry in June, fig in September.
-Sell jars in the order pickup window.
+Strawberry in June, fig in September—sell in your pickup window.

 Energy & oat bars